LogicLogic in Rocq

 Qed.

-Here's another example of using a theorem like a function.
+Here's another example of using a theorem about lists like

-The following theorem says: if a list l contains some element x,
+(I.e., if a list l contains some element x, then l

 Intuitively, we should be able to use this theorem to prove the special